163 Chico Road, Pray MT

 The course will be well marked with flags, cones, and paint.
 Race volunteers will be at critical junctions to ensure that no one makes a wrong turn.

 Everyone will receive a Yellowstone Gateway 30K hat with the Lynx logo.
 Awards will be given for top three male and female finishers, 1st male and female masters, and first place male and female age group winners.
+There will also be door prizes at the finish line from our sponsors.

-Afterward, runners can relax at Chico Hot Spring’s lawn with a beer and lunch provided by Chico Hot Springs.
+After the race, runners can relax at Chico Hot Spring’s lawn with a beer and lunch provided by Chico Hot Springs.
 All finishers and volunteers get a free swim pass!

 Course Map